 Through becoming more self-compassionate, group members become better able to engage with their distress and to work toward alleviating that distress.

 During the programme, members learn and practice compassionate imagery exercises, work with their self-critical ways of thinking, and identify compassionate behaviours to move them toward desired changes.
 The group typically meets one day per week over a period of five to six months.

-This programme is available for inpatients and day patients.
+This programme is available for day patients.